rishibarad/rishibarad/README.md

 - 📫 How to reach me: [email](mailto:rishib@umich.edu) or [LinkedIn](https://linkedin.com/in/rishibarad/) is preferred

 ## Fun Facts:
-- I study Computer Science and Neuroscience at the University of Michigan and will graduate December 2020 #GoBlue
+- I study Computer Science and Neuroscience at the University of Michigan and will graduate in December 2020 #GoBlue
 - I am passionate about mixing emerging technologies and social innovation to solve interesting problems.
 <!--
 <p>